 Safety Note: Like the cold water method, anything defrosted in the microwave should be cooked immediately before being refrigerated or refrozen.

-Starvation SITUATION: Cooking Meat that is still Frozen
+Starvation Situation: Cooking Meat that is still Frozen

 Yes, cooking meat that is still frozen is technically an option, but doing can result in watery protein and an overall loss of quality.